ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 * In this SOP_0006_Medical_Device_Reporting.md,  a “reportable event” means any complaint that has been determined to be a reportable event under applicable regulation.
 This is referred to as an “MDR, Medical Device Report” in the US FDA reporting requirements, and as an “incident” or a “reportable event” in the EU, Australian, and Canadian reporting requirements.

+* Notwithstanding the above elements of the definition of a Reportable Event, [FDA Product Classification for a CGM Secondary Display](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfpcd/classification.cfm?id=668) includes this wording:

+__Continuous glucose monitor secondary display__

+Definition:  	The purpose of the continuous glucose monitor secondary display is to notify another person, the follower, of the patient's continuous glucose monitoring system sensor glucose information in real time.

+The secondary display is intended for providing secondary notification of a continuous glucose monitoring system and does not replace primary real time continuous glucose monitoring or standard home blood glucose monitoring

 ### Serious Injury Definition

 An injury that: